Julio-German-Gutierrez/WeatherProject_v1/README.md

 EF presented some challenges, but at the same time, it simplified others.

 ## About the Formula
-I studied many papers and articles about the Mold subject.
+I studied many papers and articles about Mold as a subject.
 I consulted even two friends of mine, one Biologist and one Agronom engineer.
-Although not in their specific field of expertise, gave me links to articles and information from where I did base my study.
+Although not in their specific field of expertise, they managed to give me links to different articles with precise information from where I did base my study.
 In the "About" folder, there is a document explaining in more detail the process I went threw while creating the formula.